RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

 # CSRF protection on a ASPNET Core / Blazor app

-CSRF is a well know web app vulnerability, you canf ind more about it here <CSRF is a well know web app vulnerability, you canf ind more about it here <https://scotthelme.co.uk/csrf-is-dead/>.
+CSRF is a well know web app vulnerability, you can find more about it here  <https://scotthelme.co.uk/csrf-is-dead/>.
 As you can see on the title, this vulerability is dead.
 But it's dead for everyone with an up to date browser.
-So we have to implmeent classic protections until everybrowser has implemented the protection and everyone has updated his browser.
+So we have to implmeent classic protections until every browser has implemented the protection and everyone has updated his browser.

 In this article I'll show you how I implemented it with my Blazor / ASPNET Core app calles [TOSS](https://github.com/RemiBou/Toss.Blazor)